LouisCharlesC/safe/README.md

 Shared mutex and shared locks allow multiple reading threads to access the value object simultaneously.
 Unfortunately, using only mutexes and locks, the read-only restriction is not guaranteed to be applied.
 That is, it is easy to create a situation where a thread locks a mutex in shared mode and writes to the shared value.
 With safe, you can enforce read-only access when using shared locking.
 ### 4. Compatibility
 #### With legacy code
 You can use *safe* with old-style unsafe code that use the out-of-fashion separate mutex and value idiom.
-Imagine you are provided with the typical mutex and int. *safe* allows you to wrap these existing variables, without touching the legacy code.
+Imagine you are provided with the typical mutex and int. *safe* allows you to wrap these variables, without have to modify the existing code.
 Enjoy the safety and avoid the headaches:
 ```c++
 std::mutex mutex;
 int unsafeValue;